Zelix KlassMaster - Java Obfuscator

 • public method names.

 If your EJB related classes are in specific packages then it should be quite easy to specify these exclusions in ZKM Script.
-Flow obfuscation and String encryption should cause no J2EE problems.
+Flow obfuscation and String encryption should cause no JEE problems.

 Q6.
 Why don't all names change when I obfuscate?